Skip to main content

 Mississippi Abortion Laws: The Basics

 Mississippi Code Title 41.
-Public Health § 41-41-45.
-Abortion; definition; prohibition; exceptions
+Public Health §41-41-45

-Charges and Penalties for Unlawful Abortion
+Charges and penalties for unlawful abortion

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are subject to change through new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, consult a healthcare attorney or conduct legal research to verify your state laws.

 Learn More About Mississippi Abortion Laws from a Local Attorney